Sourav Ganguly – the Warrior!

 Yes it is true.
 But for sentimental blokes like me, the foundation of the present team was laid during Sourav’s era.
 Not to take anything away from Dhoni.
 MS did a great job of taking Ganguly’s legacy forward.

 On a personal level two of my favourite moments of Sourav are ironically not the cricketing ones.
-First is the oft quoted incident about Sourav, when he as the captain of the Indian cricket team made the Australian captain, Steve Waugh wait for the toss before the start of a Test match.
+First is the oft quoted incident about Sourav, when he as the captain of the Indian cricket team he made the Australian captain, Steve Waugh wait for the toss before the start of a Test match.
 Some say it was cheeky for him to do so but every proud Indian like me loved him for this.
 It epitomized the confidence of the man and made an announcement to the world that India did not fear anyone.

 The other is again one of the most talked about incident – when Sourav removed his shirt from the balcony at Lord’s after India won the one day Natwest series in 2002.
 The passion of the man who showed that not only was a thinking captain but also wore his heart on his sleeves still brings a smile to my face.
 After all what is life without a little bit of passion.